Business Economics BSc (Hons) – 2021 entry

 Business Economics placements

-Our Professional Training placements offer you the opportunity to put your skills and understanding of economics into practice in a business environment, gaining invaluable experience for your future career.
+Our Professional Training placements offer you the opportunity to put your skills and understanding of economics into practice in a business environment.
+You’ll be able to gain invaluable experience for your future career.

 Placements are available in a range of organisations, including large corporations, city institutions and government departments.

 Some examples of organisations that students have worked with include:

 - Bank of England